oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/oac-vision/oac-vision.md

   1. Step 1: Obtain Bucket and/or Images URLs

-    The input information for your new data flow is the URL of the bucket in which you stored images for prediction or URLs of those images.
-When you provide only bucket URL then Vision model will be applied to all images found in bucket and when you use direct image URLs then only those images will be used in prediction.
+    The input information for your new data flow is the URL of the bucket in which you stored images for prediction or full URLs of those same images.

+    When you provide only bucket URL then Vision model will be applied to all images found in that bucket and when you use direct image URLs then only those images will be used in prediction.

     To obtain Bucket URL navigate to the bucket where you keep images for prediction, and simply copy current URL.

     ![](./images/lab4_251.png " ")